Web Hosting

 3. Error 403

 When a server sends back a 403 error, it may also include a message, such as “access refused,” “forbidden,” or “unauthorized,” that says why the request was denied.
-The purpose of this error message is to advise the user of why they could not access the requested resource.
+The purpose of this error message is to inform the user why they could not access the requested resource.
 Sometimes the error message will also include directions on how to get the necessary authorisation or authentication to access the site.
 It is very important for website owners and developers to carefully set up access controls and permissions in order to avoid 403 errors and make sure that their website’s resources are properly protected.

 4. Error 500: Internal Server Error